goharbor/community/proposals/enhanced-default-processor.md

 This proposal is to:

-- Design the new processor to extend artifact types in runtime.
+- Define Harbor-specific json schema to make default processor able to process user defined artifact.
 - Keep non-invasive to the current built-in processors, at the same time.

 ## Non-Goals

 This proposal is not to:

-- Support whitelist for artifact types. [goharbor/harbor#12061](https://github.com/goharbor/harbor/issues/12061)
+- Support allowlist for artifact types. [goharbor/harbor#12061](https://github.com/goharbor/harbor/issues/12061)

 ## Implementation